hdadhich01/latex-windows/README.md

 touch main.tex && code .
 ```

-Edit your `main.tex` file with a template from [Overleaf](https://www.overleaf.com/latex/templates), and simply save for the LaTeX Workshop extension to compile it into a PDF.
+Edit your `main.tex` file with a template from [Overleaf](https://www.overleaf.com/latex/templates), and simply save for the LaTeX Workshop extension to compile into a PDF.
 Check out [autoCV](https://github.com/jitinnair1/autoCV) to set up CI/CD to push edits to your online portfolio/site.